 Launching and maintaining

-Before launching your app, it should be thoroughly tested.
+Before launching your medication tracking system, it should be thoroughly tested.
 Quality assurance guarantees the app doesn’t have any dysfunctions and bugs.
 Application maintenance also implies regular testing, updates, and bug fixes to ensure the best app performance and user experience.

 According to Statista, the software developers population in the world will reach 28.7 million by 2024, which is higher by 4.8 million compared to 2019.
 Another research estimates that the world market for application software will grow by $37.74 billion between 2018 and 2022.
 The demand for software development is growing, but the more developers, the harder it is to choose a reliable partner that matches your needs.

-When choosing a partner to build a med tracking app, healthtech experience and expertise are vital.
+When choosing a partner to build a hospital medication tracking system, healthtech experience and expertise are vital.
 Today, healthcare is a fast-changing industry due to the boosted digital transformation and constantly updated regulations.
 Every institution expects a unique set of features from the software.
 Integration of healthcare software with third-party solutions, such as EHR databases, HRM software, payers databases, ensuring a high level of data security have become a necessity.

 At Demigos, we emphasize developing custom products compliant with regional and industry standards.
 Our systems easily capture and analyze large amounts of data while ensuring its high security and breach protection.

 The growing demand for digital solutions and medication management apps will continue, especially after the pandemic set a new trend for home-based care delivery.
-Medication tracking is also a powerful tool addressing a common problem of medication non-adherence.
+Medication tracking and reminder are also powerful tools addressing a common problem of medication non-adherence.

-Whether you want to develop a pill schedule app, a drug inventory tracker, or a complex app with multiple features, you will need a team of professionals to assist and guide you through the stages of the development process.
+Whether you want to develop a pill reminder app, a drug tracking system, or a complex app with multiple features, you will need a team of professionals to assist and guide you through the stages of the development process.